Skip to main content

 Organisation and structures

-According to the Education Act, approved by Law No. 46/86, 14 October, the Portuguese education system is divided into three levels: pre-school education, basic education and upper secondary education.
+According to the Education Act, approved by Law No. 46/86, 14 October, the Portuguese education system comprises pre-school education, school education and extra-school education and has three levels: pre-school education, basic education and upper secondary education.

 It begins with pre-school education, with an optional attendance cycle from 3 to 6 years of age, and continues with basic education, which comprises three sequential cycles: